code-423n4/docs/structure/frequently-asked-questions.md

 ### What’s the best way to stay up to date with Code4rena?

-Sign up for our email newsletter [LINK], [follow us](https://twitter.com/code4rena) on Twitter, and turn on notifications in our #announcements channel in [Discord](https://discord.gg/code4rena).
+[Follow us](https://twitter.com/code4rena) on Twitter and turn on notifications in our #announcements channel in [Discord](https://discord.gg/code4rena).

 ### Where can I view the contest results?